notofonts/latin-greek-cyrillic/fontbakery/notofonts-NotoSansMono-googlefonts-report.md

  * U+22D1 DOUBLE SUPERSET: try adding math
  * U+22E2 NOT SQUARE IMAGE OF OR EQUAL TO: try adding math
  * U+22E3 NOT SQUARE ORIGINAL OF OR EQUAL TO: try adding math
- * U+2308 LEFT CEILING: try adding one of: symbols, math
+ * U+2308 LEFT CEILING: try adding one of: math, symbols
- * U+2309 RIGHT CEILING: try adding one of: symbols, math
+ * U+2309 RIGHT CEILING: try adding one of: math, symbols
- * U+230A LEFT FLOOR: try adding one of: symbols, math
+ * U+230A LEFT FLOOR: try adding one of: math, symbols
- * U+230B RIGHT FLOOR: try adding one of: symbols, math
+ * U+230B RIGHT FLOOR: try adding one of: math, symbols
  * U+2310 REVERSED NOT SIGN: try adding math
  * U+2319 TURNED NOT SIGN: try adding math
  * U+2320 TOP HALF INTEGRAL: try adding math